 Using GIS, accurate design and provision of AtoN systems as well as suitable simulation can prove very useful and may reduce the chance of costly mistakes being made.

-AtoNs are distinctly linked to physical locations and their use by mariners invariably involves the use of more than one AtoN at a time, that is, AtoN networks or systems.
+AtoN are distinctly linked to physical locations and their use by mariners invariably involves the use of more than one AtoN at a time, that is, AtoN networks or systems.

-These single and interdependent linkages between AtoNs and their physical locations mean that GIS technology can provide AtoN authorities with enhancements in many areas of their business, which may ultimately lead to benefits for mariners.
+These single and interdependent linkages between AtoN and their physical locations mean that GIS technology can provide AtoN authorities with enhancements in many areas of their business, which may ultimately lead to benefits for mariners.

 A GIS captures, displays, stores, analyses and manages spatially referenced data.
 A key feature of GIS is its analytical functionality, which allows a user to interact with spatial data to determine relationships between different types of data and to produce qualitative (diagrammatic/graphical) and quantitative (numeric/tabular) results.